Kowshik890/OnlineExamPortal/README.md

 # Online Exam Portal

 ## This Online Exam Portal project is developing using Spring Boot, Angular, MySQL, and JWT Authentication using Spring Security.
-In addition, deploying the project to AWS EC2.
+In addition, deploying the backend (server side) on AWS EC2 and the frontend (client side) on Nginx.

 ## Project Functionalities
 * User Registration with validation